j0eyv/AVD-Uptime-Threshold/README.md

 - **Tag Cleanup:** Removes the `ExcludeFromScaling` tag after the cycle is complete.
 - **Logging:** Provides detailed output for each step of the process.

+> [!NOTE]
+> The script continues running until all matching session hosts no longer have any active or disconnected user sessions.
+When using Microsoft-hosted agents—which have a 60-minute time limit—this may lead to a timeout.
+To avoid this, it is recommended to use self-hosted agents instead.

 ## Usage

 1. **Configure Variables:**